We mainly write about

 When you click on the black box on top of the page you open the main menu.

-The Index shows you an overview of all the articles on this blog, sorted by topics.
+The Index shows you an overview of all the articles on this blog, sorted by phases.
+We recommend you use the Index to find your way around.

-When you click on the language of your choice, you will be shown all the articles, starting with the newest.
+When you click on the language of your choice, you will be shown all the articles, starting with the newest, like in a usual blog.
 This is practical, if you are a regular guest and want to see what’s new.

 When you just hover over the language of your choice, you will be offered different topics to choose from.
 That way you can choose only to see eg guided imagery exercises.